Zucchini Corn Chowder (Instant Pot & Stovetop)

 If you try this recipe, I'd love to hear your comments and consider giving it a 5-star rating.
 Explore the recipe index for more easy, delicious ideas, and stay updated by subscribing to our newsletter and following us on Facebook, Pinterest, Instagram, and YouTube!

-Instant Pot Zucchini Corn Chowder with Bacon
+Zucchini Corn Chowder Recipe

 Ingredients

-- 4 strips bacon chopped
+- 4 bacon chopped and cooked

 - 1 onion diced

-- 2 celery ribs chopped (1/3 cup)
+- 2 celery ribs chopped (⅓ cup)

-- 1 medium carrot chopped (1/2 cup)
+- 1 medium carrot chopped (½ cup)

 - 2 garlic cloves minced

-- 3 red potatoes chopped into 1/2-inch cubes
+- 3 red potatoes chopped into ½-inch cubes

 - 3 cups chicken stock

-- 1 15-ounce can creamed corn
+- 1 (15-oz) can creamed corn

-- 1 16-ounce packaged frozen corn (or 2 cups fresh corn)
+- 1 (16-oz) packaged frozen corn or 2 cups fresh corn

-- Pinch of cayenne
+- Pinch cayenne

-- 1/2 tsp. dried thyme 2-3 sprigs fresh
+- ½ teaspoon dried thyme 2-3 sprigs fresh

 - salt and pepper to taste

-- 1 medium zucchini diced into 1/2-inch cubes, (1 1/2 cups)
+- 1 medium zucchini diced into ½-inch cubes, (1 ½ cups)

-- 3/4 cup half and half or cream
+- ¾ cup half and half or cream

-- 2 tablespoons flour
+- 2 tablespoons all-purpose flour

 Instructions